Interface superconductivity in FeSe thin films on SrTiO$_3$grown by the PLD technique: Experimental methods

 \section{Experimental methods}

 All the FeSe thin films in this study were grown on insulating STO (001) substrates using PLD with a KrF laser.
-Prior to deposition, the STO substrate was annealed at 1000\(^\circ\)C in air and rinsed with water to obtain a $\mathrm{TiO_2}$-terminated surface with a step-terrace structure \cite{Connell_2012} (figure \ref{fig:STOsub}(a)).
-Reflection high-energy electron diffraction (RHEED) images of the substrates exhibited the ($2 \times 1$) reconstructed patterns \cite{Wang_2012} under vaccum at a growth temperature of 500\C (figure \ref{fig:STOsub}(b)).
+The STO substrate was annealed at 1000\(^\circ\)C in air and rinsed with water to obtain a $\mathrm{TiO_2}$-terminated surface with a step-terrace structure \cite{Connell_2012} (figure \ref{fig:STOsub}(a)), which is essential to realize interface superconductivity in FeSe/STO using PLD.
+Prior to deposition, the substrate was then kept for 2 hours at a growth temperature of 500\C. Reflection high-energy electron diffraction (RHEED) images of the substrates exhibited the ($2 \times 1$) reconstructed patterns \cite{Wang_2012} under vaccum at the growth temperature.
 Films were deposited by ablating the $\mathrm{Fe_{1.1}Se}$ target \cite{Feng_2018} at a growth rate of 0.2--0.5 nm/min.
+The laser repetition rate was 1--5Hz and the target-to-substrate distance was 50 mm.
 The RHEED patterns of the grown films displayed streaks, indicating a flat surface of the films (figure \ref{fig:STOsub}(c)).
 Because RHEED oscillation in FeSe/STO was sometimes not observed in this study, the RHEED intensity of the films on LaAlO$_{3}$, which were grown simultaneously as the films on STO, was observed during the deposition to control the film thickness.
-Below, we present a series of four samples with different thicknesses of 7, 10, 16, and 25 nm, as typical representatives.

 The orientation and crystal structure of the grown films were characterized using X-ray diffraction (XRD) measurements with Cu K$\alpha$ radiation at room temperature.
+The \textit{c}--axis and \textit{a}--axis lengths of the films were estimated from (00\textit{l}) (\textit{l} = 1, 2, 3, and 4), ($\pm$204), and (0$\pm$24) reflections using 2$\theta$-$\omega$ scans.
 The thicknesses of the films were estimated from the Laue fringe around the (001) reflection peak or using a Dektak 6M stylus profiler.
 Resistivity was measured using a physical property measurement system (PPMS), from 2 to 200 K.